Illinois

 H. Compilation of Collateral Consequences

 Illinois Public Act 96-0593, originally signed in 2009 and amended in 2012 (20 Ill.
 Comp.
 Stat.
 Ann.
 5000), created a Task Force on Inventorying Employment Restrictions and called for the work to be conducted within the Illinois Criminal Justice Information Authority.
 The legislation provides that the Task Force “review the statutes, administrative rules, policies, and practices that restrict employment of persons with criminal history and report its findings and recommendations to the Governor and General Assembly by July 1, 2013.”
 On June 28, 2013 the Task Force announced online access to the Final Report of the Task Force on Inventorying Employment Restrictions.
-This report may be viewed and downloaded at www.icjia.org/IERTF2013.
+This report may be viewed and downloaded on ICJIA’s website.

 II.
 Pardon policy & practice